-CLINTON, NY.- Senses of Time: Video and Film-Based Works of Africa - on view through December 11, 2016 at the Wellin Museum of Art at Hamilton College, explores how time is experienced and produced by the human body.
+Clinton, NY - Senses of Time: Video and Film-Based Works of Africa - on view from September 10 to December 11, 2016 at the Wellin Museum of Art at Hamilton College - explores how time is experienced and produced by the human body.
 Figures stand, climb, dance, and dissolve in nine works of video and film art by seven acclaimed contemporary African artists: Sammy Baloji, Jim Chuchu, Theo Eshetu, Moataz Nasr, Berni Searle, Yinka Shonibare MBE, and Sue Williamson.
 Characters in these works, and the actions they depict, repeat, resist, and reverse the expectation that time must move relentlessly forward.
 Each work invites viewers to consider tensions between personal and political time, ritual and technological time, and bodily and mechanical time.
 Through pacing, sequencing, looping, layering, and mirroring, the works express and embody diverse perceptions of time.

-Simultaneously on view at the Smithsonian's National Museum of African Art and the Los Angeles County Museum of Art (LACMA), Senses of Time at the Wellin is the show's largest iteration yet.
-The Wellin's exhibition features two videos by Kenyan artist Jim Chuchu and a new edition of Theo Eshetu's installation created specifically for the Wellin's show.
+Currently on view at the Smithsonian's National Museum of African Art and the Los Angeles County Museum of Art (LACMA), Senses of Time will see its largest iteration yet when it opens at the Wellin in September.
+The exhibition will feature an expanded body of work and additional artists, including two videos by Kenyan artist Jim Chuchu and a new edition of Theo Eshetu's installation created specifically for the Wellin's show.

-Tracy L. Adler, Director of the Ruth and Elmer Wellin Museum of Art, explains, "At the Wellin, Senses of Time has had a profound impact on the Hamilton College community.
-In the lead-up to the exhibition, we worked with the faculty to integrate the exhibition into their coursework in a range of subjects and disciplines.
+Tracy L. Adler, Director of the Ruth and Elmer Wellin Museum of Art, explains, "At the Wellin, Senses of Time will have a profound impact on the Hamilton College community.
+In the lead up to the exhibition, we have been working with faculty to integrate the exhibition into their coursework in a range of subjects and disciplines.
 Our close collaboration with the curators to make the Wellin's iteration of the exhibition unique, and to create opportunities for Polly Roberts and Karen Milbourne to engage with the campus, is resulting in a stimulating dialogue around the social, personal, and political climate in Africa today.
-With its additional offerings and expansive interpretation of the exhibition, including a reflecting pool for Moataz Nasr's work, the installation of the exhibition at the Wellin is fresh and dynamic, allowing for new relationships between the works-as well as broader themes-to emerge."
+With its additional offerings and expansive interpretation of the exhibition, including a reflecting pool for Moataz Nasr's work, the installation of the exhibition at the Wellin will be fresh and dynamic, allowing for new relationships between the works-as well as broader themes-to emerge."

 Jim Chuchu (b.
-1982, Kenya), an artist whose work is exclusive to the Wellin's presentation of the exhibition, presents Invocation: Severance of Ties and Invocation: Release, both created in 2015.
+1982, Kenya), an artist whose work is exclusive to the Wellin's presentation of the exhibition, will present Invocation: Severance of Ties and Invocation: Release, both created in 2015.
 These two single-channel projection videos played in succession explore the relationship between spiritual and cultural time-while one figure struggles to define himself in relation to his past, the other appears to accept who he has become both in the present and for the future.
 The two videos loop in a continuous negotiation of one generation after another's struggle for self-definition in the context of the traditions and expectations into which they are born.